Get

 Broccoli looks like mini trees, so they’re right up your dog’s alley.
 They’re green vegetables that are packed with fiber and antioxidants.
 They’re made up of vitamins and minerals such as vitamins K, C, A, and B-6.
 They’re a digestible plant protein, but they can cause gas, so it’s important to feed only small quantities to your dog.

-This vegetable is low in calories and can be eaten cooked if your dog likes soft food or raw for a healthy crunch.
+Broccoli is low in calories and can be cooked if your dog likes soft food or raw for a healthy crunch.

 2. Brussels Sprouts

 Another tasty, green vegetable that is good for dogs is Brussels sprouts.
-Although they’re not always a human favorite, dogs tend to love them.
-They contain important minerals and vitamins such as manganese, folate, potassium, vitamins C, K, A, B1, and B6.
+Dogs tend to love them although they’re not always a human favorite.
+Brussels sprouts contain important minerals and vitamins such as manganese, folate, potassium, and vitamins C, K, A, B1, and B6.
 They boost the immune system and are good for bone density.

 These green balls can make your dog quite gassy, so moderation is necessary.
 When serving them to your dog, cook them and slice them up.